emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 Video clips were annotated using crowd-sourced rating.
 Raters used a web-interface application, where emotions (anger, disgust, fear, happiness, sadness, surprise and neutral) were rated using sliding scales from 0 to 100 while emotional dimensions (valence, arousal and dominance) were rated using sliding scales ranging from -3 to 3.

 ### Data Processing
 The multilabel classification approach was utilized as it was better suited for mitigating subjectivity.
-Emotions were considered as present if the aggregate average corresponding rating was over 15.
+Emotions were considered as present if the average corresponding rating was over 15.
 Emotional dimensions were considered as positive if the average corresponding rating was over 1.

 ## Model Architectures
 1) Wav2Vec2